How we can explain biodiversity to children

 This one’s great for the smaller ones.
 Have them create the creature of their choice, first by making body parts like the face and legs, and then sticking them on one by one.

 We at EuroKids are most conscious of the grave threat posed to biodiversity, especially in our day and age.
-The good news is, we are armed with sufficient knowledge pertaining to how humans can resolve the biodiversity crisis, and it is our endeavour to apprise your children of the same.
+The good news is, that we are armed with sufficient knowledge about how humans can resolve the biodiversity crisis, and we endeavour to apprise your children of the same.